gasgit/SW-Proj-G00305555/README.md

 The Outdoor Recreation Strategy Mapping for West Regional Authority.This dataset includes Galway, Mayo and Roscommon at various locations and wide range of outdoor activities.
 [Outdoor Recreation Strategy](https://data.gov.ie/dataset/outdoor-recreation-strategy).

+Dataset formats include csv, geojson.

 ###DS 2
 The public transport dataset I will use is  Bus Eireann which is the most inclusive for the region and  is free to download from [Public Transport](http://www.transportforireland.ie/transitData/PT_Data.html).
 As the project proceeds there are other options to include if nessary.

+Dataset is in text format.

 ###DS 3
 Other datasets may include Blueflag beaches..